rezacsedu/Convolutional-embedded-networks/README.md

 For this, make sure that you've configured Spark correctly on your machine.
 Alternatively, execute this script as a standalone Scala project from Eclipse or IntelliJ IDEA.

 #### Step 2: This is the CDEC part in Keras
-Go to https://github.com/rezacsedu/VariationDEC/tree/master/DEC_GenotypeClustering_Keras.
-Then there are 2 Python scripts and a sample genetic variants feature in csv for the clustering and classification respectively.
+Go to https://github.com/rezacsedu/Recurrent-Deep-Embedding-Networks/tree/master/CDEC.
+Then there are several Python scripts and a sample genetic variants feature in csv for the clustering and classification, respectively.

 - genome.csv: is the sample genetic variants featres
+- customlayers.py: for creating custom clustering layer in Keras
-- DEC_Genotype_Clustering.py: for the clustering
+- keras_unpooling.py: for performing conv unpooling operation for COnv autoencoder part of the network
+- misc.py: contains the data preparation helper modules
-- LSTM_EthnicityPrediction.py: for the classification
+- network.py: CDEC network creation for the clustering
+- main.py: the main class that encapsulates all the steps.

 #### Instruction